Agatha Christie: 1907–1926: early literary attempts, marriage, literary success

 When they returned to England, Archie resumed work in the city, and Christie continued to work hard at her writing.
 After living in a series of apartments in London, they bought a house in Sunningdale, Berkshire, which they renamed Styles after the mansion in Christie's first detective novel.

 Christie's mother, Clarissa Miller, died in April 1926.
-They had been exceptionally close, and the loss sent Christie into a deep depression.
+They had been close, and the loss sent Christie into a deep depression.
 In August 1926, reports appeared in the press that Christie had gone to a village near Biarritz to recuperate from a "breakdown" caused by "overwork".

-Disappearance: 1926
+1926: disappearance

-In August 1926, Archie asked Agatha for a divorce.
+In August 1926, Archie asked Christie for a divorce.
 He had fallen in love with Nancy Neele, a friend of Major Belcher.
 On 3 December 1926, the pair quarrelled after Archie announced his plan to spend the weekend with friends, unaccompanied by his wife.
 Late that evening, Christie disappeared from their home in Sunningdale.
 The following morning, her car, a Morris Cowley, was discovered at Newlands Corner in Surrey, parked above a chalk quarry with an expired driving licence and clothes inside.
-It was feared that she may have drowned herself in the Silent Pool, a nearby beauty spot.
+It was feared that she might have drowned herself in the Silent Pool, a nearby beauty spot.